Mariners vs. Athletics Player Props Betting Odds

 Kelenic Stats

-- Kelenic has 29 hits with eight doubles, seven home runs, 10 walks and 15 RBI.
-He's also stolen five bases.
+- Kelenic has put up 30 hits with eight doubles, seven home runs and 10 walks.
+He has driven in 15 runs with five stolen bases.

 Kelenic Recent Games